A Universal Birkhoff Theory for Fast Trajectory Optimization: Introduction

-Barring a few exceptions, trajectory optimization problems are open-loop optimal control problems\cite{conway-survey,longuski,ross-book,perspective}.
-If a solution to a trajectory optimization problem can be computed in ``real time,'' then optimal feedback control is possible\cite{ross-book,RTOC-jgcd,lu-entry-guidance,mease-guidance-compute} without a need to solve the difficult Hamilton-Jacobi-Bellman equations\cite{brysonHo,vinter,clarke-2013book}.
-But what exactly is real time?
-Intuitively, it is apparent that if a dynamical system is ``slow'' then the time to recompute an optimal open-loop control can be large.
-Conversely, a faster dynamical system necessitates a faster computational speed to achieve the same closed-loop-objectives of a slower system.
-This intuitive concept is made rigorous in \cite{RTOC-jgcd} and \cite{LGR-rtoc} in terms of the Lipschitz constant\cite{clarke-2013book,vinter} of a dynamical system.
-That is, if a solution to a trajectory optimization problem is computed at a rate faster than the Lipschitz frequency\cite{ross-book,RTOC-jgcd} of the dynamical system, then the computational speed is termed real-time\cite{ross-book,RTOC-jgcd,LGR-rtoc}.
-This foundational concept of real-time is agnostic to computational hardware; in fact, it levies the requirements for pairing a computing system to a specific dynamical system.
-On the basis of this definition, real-time optimal control (RTOC) was used in \cite{LGR-rtoc} to stabilize an otherwise-unstable inverted pendulum without explicitly constructing a feedback controller.
-It was also used in \cite{RTOC-jgcd} to ground-test various optimal feedback slew maneuvers for NPSAT1, an experimental satellite built at the Naval Postgraduate School and launched in June 2019.
+then the resulting algorithm is termed real-time\cite{ross-book,RTOC-jgcd,LGR-rtoc}.
+This foundational concept of real-time is agnostic to computational hardware; in fact, it levies the requirements for pairing the specifications of a computing system to a specific dynamical system.
+On the basis of \eqref{eq:RTOC-def}, real-time optimal control (RTOC) was used in \cite{LGR-rtoc} to stabilize an otherwise-unstable inverted pendulum without explicitly constructing a (nonlinear) feedback controller, $\bu = \bK(\bx,t)$ \cite{brysonHo,vinter,clarke-2013book}.
+Equation~\eqref{eq:RTOC-def} was also used in \cite{RTOC-jgcd} to ground-test various optimal feedback slew maneuvers for NPSAT1, an experimental satellite built at the Naval Postgraduate School and launched in June~2019.
 These engineering applications demonstrated the practical use of the theoretical concept of using the Lipschitz frequency to define RTOC.
-The concept of RTOC facilitates the construction of a \emph{closed-loop} control system without the requirement for producing a \emph{closed-form} solution to a feedback control law\cite{ross-book}.
-Because a traditional closed-form feedback controller automatically implies real-time computation, it is apparent that real-time computation is more fundamental to the production of closed-loop controllers than ``analytical expressions'' of a control function in terms of state variables.
+Equation~\eqref{eq:RTOC-def} facilitates the construction of a \emph{closed-loop} control system without the requirement for producing a \emph{closed-form} solution to a feedback control law\cite{ross-book}.
+Because a traditional closed-form feedback controller automatically implies real-time computation of the function, $\bK(\cdot)$, it is apparent that real-time computation is more fundamental to the production of closed-loop controllers than ``analytical expressions'' of $\bK(\bx,t)$ in terms of state variables.
 Note that RTOC does not mean traditional closed-form feedback controls must be abandoned.
-In fact, as described in \cite{ross-book}, RTOC can be used in concert with heritage control systems as an enabling technology for designing various outer-loops under the rubric of different guidance and control system architectures\cite{lu-editorial}.
+In fact, as described in \cite{ross-book}, RTOC can be used in concert with heritage control systems as an enabling technology kernel for designing various outer-loops under the rubric of different guidance and control system architectures\cite{lu:editorial}.